tjjlemaire/MorphoSONIC/README.md

 When running simulation batches, it is highly advised to specify the `-s` option in order to save results of each simulation.
 You can then visualize results at a later stage.

 To visualize results, use the `plot_ext_timeseries.py` script.
 You will be prompted to select the output files containing the simulation(s) results.
-By default, separate figures will be created for each simulation, showing the time profiles of all resulting variables.
-Here again, you can choose to show only a subset of variables using the `-p [xxx]` option.
-Moreover, if you select a subset of variables, you can visualize resulting profiles across simulations in comparative figures wih the `--compare` option.
+By default, separate figures will be created for each simulation, showing the time profiles of all resulting variables in the default morphological section of the model.
+Here again, you can choose to show only a subset of variables using the `-p [xxx]` option, and specify morphological sections of interest with the `--section [xxx]` option.
+Moreover, if you select a subset of variables, you can visualize resulting profiles across sections in comparative figures wih the `--compare` option.

 ## Future developments